vpkg-project/vpkg/README.md

 # vpkg
-vpkg is a toy package manager written on [V](https://github.com/vlang/v) for V. It demonstrates the basic functions of a package manager and was never originally intended as a design proposal for a future package manager that was stated on [V's website](https://vlang.io/).
+vpkg is ~~a toy~~ another package manager written on [V](https://github.com/vlang/v) for V. It demonstrates the basic functions of a package manager and was never originally intended as a design proposal for a future package manager that was stated on [V's website](https://vlang.io/).

 ## The approach
 vpkg's approach is to incorporate the ideas taken from decentralized and centralized package managers.